Spanish Maquis: End of the maquis

 There were several factors in the decline and disappearance of the Spanish maquis.
-On one side, the commencement of the Cold War made it evident that the Allies would not intervene in the maquis' fight against the Spanish State.
+On one side, the commencement of the Cold War made it evident that the Allies would not intervene in the maquis' fight against the Spanish state.
 This led the PCE to change strategy, ending its support for the guerrilla groups in the 1950s.

 The government had a policy of total silence on the actions of the maquis.
-For this reason, outside of the areas of maquis activity, the population had practically no knowledge of the maquis.
+For this reason, outside of the areas of maquis activity, the population had practically no knowledge of them.
 On the rare occasion that an item appeared in the press, the maquis were always referred to as bandoleros (bandits), in order to strip the actions of all political context.

-Steadily, Francoist forces isolated the guerrillas.
-Most of their members were middle-aged or older by 1950, with the consequent detriment of their physical capacities accelerated by years of living exposed to the elements and the lack of proper medical and food supplies.
+Francoist forces steadily isolated the guerrillas.
+Most guerrilla members were middle-aged or older by 1950, with the consequent detriment of their physical capacities accelerated by years of living exposed to the elements and the lack of proper medical and food supplies.
 In these last years, many attempted to escape to France.
 Of those who stayed in Spain, some were sentenced only to jail (some spent up to 20 years in prison), some were judged summarily and shot, and others died at the hands of the Guardia Civil through application of the Ley de Fugas ("law of fugitives").

-Although the period of major guerrilla activity ranged from 1938 through to the early 1950s, some groups continued to fight.
-The end was marked by the shooting deaths of Francisco Sabate Llopart (El Quico) in 1960, and Ramon Vila "Caracremada" in 1963, both in Catalonia, and José Castro Veiga in Galicia in March 1965.
+Although the period of major guerrilla activity ranged from 1938 through to the early 1950s, some groups continued to fight even afterwards.
+The end of the maquis was marked by the shooting deaths of Francisco Sabate Llopart (El Quico) in 1960, and Ramon Vila "Caracremada" in 1963, both in Catalonia, and José Castro Veiga in Galicia in March 1965.